Skip to content

 Output

-The find_iocs() returns a dictionary in the following structure:
+The find_iocs() returns a dictionary keyed by IOC type.
+By default, the common types are parsed, producing the following structure:

 {